What Is Ginger Tea?

-Both lemon and ginger are recognized by the Food and Drug Administration as “generally safe.”
+Both lemon and ginger are recognized by the FDA as “generally safe.”
 However, ginger can cause some blood thinning, so you should check with your doctor before taking it if you are using medication like warfarin or other blood thinners.

 How to Prepare Lemon Ginger Tea

 You can find lemon ginger tea at many grocery stores.
-Most often, you can prepare it from tea bags or from tea mixes.
-However, if you’d like to get the maximum benefit and flavor, you can prepare your own lemon ginger tea using these fresh ingredients and this method:
+Most often, you can prepare it from tea bags or tea mixes.
+However, if you’d like to get the maximum benefit and flavor, you can prepare your own lemon ginger tea using the fresh ingredients and the method mentioned below.

 - 1-inch length of fresh ginger

 - Slice a 1-inch long fresh ginger, as finely as you can.
 Alternatively, you can also grate the ginger.